NOMAD MANIA

 LIKES

-3. Provides statistical analysis of everything: your general ranking, the ranking in your home country, ranking in series, both total and by the individual series, the biggest travelers etc.
+3. Provides statistical analysis of everything: your general ranking, the ranking in your home country, ranking in series, both total and by the individual series, the biggest travellers etc.

 4. Accomplishing goals is made very convenient – UN 193, regions, series, country ranking, World Heritage Sites.

 6. Create a travel community.
-I have never personally met anyone in all my travels who is a member of Nomad Mania – in fact I have never met a local who has even heard of Nomad Mania.
-But many members have, take advantage of trips organized by Nomad Mania to go to “difficult to see” places and have developed a travel community.
+I rarely meet other members of Nomad Mania Many members take trips organized by Nomad Mania to go to “difficult to see” places and have developed a travel community.

 Guide books have too much extraneous information – I never used guidebooks to tell me:

-Ÿ Where to stay – I use hostelworld.com or booking.com with objective reviews by fellow travelers that are current, list amenities, have accurate prices and the ability to book the accommodation immediately and conveniently, often with no or small cancellation fees.
+Where to stay – I use hostelworld.com or booking.com with objective reviews by current fellow travellers, list amenities, have accurate prices and have the ability to book the accommodation immediately and conveniently, often with no or small cancellation fees.

-Ÿ Restaurants change owners and staff frequently so who knows what the food is like when you visit?
-I always eat where it is convenient or on the recommendation of other travelers.
+Restaurants change owners and staff frequently so who knows what the food is like when you visit?
+I always eat where it is convenient or on the recommendation of other travellers.
 And I rarely eat in expensive places.

-History, geography, demographics, political structure and culture is easy to find elsewhere (for example Wikipedia or Wikitravel).
+History, geography, demographics, political structure and culture are easy to find elsewhere (for example Wikipedia or Wikitravel).
 The best lists electric plugs necessary for each country.

 DISLIKES